 Oscillations occur at many different frequencies at once.
 One of the popular theories of brain function is the "dynamic assembly" theory, that posits cortical modules engage other modules with similar frequencies.
 The frequency content of a brain wave is frequently assessed through its power spectrum.
 There is considerable evidence of energy transfer between different frequencies in the power spectra of connected cerebral modules.

-The prototypical model of brain "waves" is the Wilson-Cowan model, which we've discussed because of its illuminating behaviors in the phase plane.
-In its original form, this model was simply a collection of omniconnected excitatory and inhibitory neurons, and depending on the synaptic weights one could see damped ringing in response to an input, or network-wide oscillations that resemble brain waves.
-However a newer version of this model (Harris and Ermentrout, 2018) is topographic, and in the topographic version the oscillations don't have to involve the whole network (because it's not omni-connected), instead they may have a range of connectivity within which they operate, and the oscillators can be narrow (just a few neurons) or wide (many neurons) depending on input and synaptic strength.
-They can create traveling waves, as well as standing waves with the appropriate boundary conditions.
+We looked at the Wilson-Cowan model because of its elementary behaviors in the phase plane, creating brain "waves" that can be triggered by inputs.
+In its original form, this model was simply a collection of omniconnected excitatory and inhibitory neurons, and depending on the synaptic weights one could see damped ringing in response to an input, or network-wide oscillations resembling brain waves.
+However a newer version of this model (Harris and Ermentrout, 2018) is topographic, and in the topographic version the oscillations don't have to involve the whole network (because it's not omni-connected, there is narrower convergence and divergence in the connection fields).
+In a connective topography like that found in the cerebral cortex, the oscillators can be narrow (just a few neurons) or wide (many neurons) depending on input and synaptic strength.
+They can create traveling waves as well as standing waves, with the appropriate boundary conditions.
 Furthermore, the region that comprises an oscillator can shrink or grow, depending on the local dynamics.
+An intense input at a particular location in the network can create a "hot spot" of dynamic activity, including oscillations at multiple frequencies that provide additional computational capability and endow the network with additional dynamic states.

 This concept of "the boundary of an oscillator" is our introduction to "phase transitions".
 One can call the oscillating region a "phase" of activity, and here the usage is distinctly different from the angle associated with a sine wave.
 The usage here is more like "phase of matter", like ice-water-steam.
 When the network is in a down state, it's icy.
 When it's in an up state, it's liquid, and when it's oscillating and bursting it's steamy.
+The "phase of matter" of a patch of cortex has to do with how much energy is in it.
 At the boundary between a steamy place and a liquid place, is a "phase transition", an area which has very special properties.
-Strange things occur within the phase transitions, they acquire special dynamics and special computational properties.
+Strange and wonderful things occur in the phase transitions, they acquire special dynamics and special computational properties.

 The delay associated with the refractory period is sometimes enough to trigger oscillations in a network, as shown by yet another variation of the Wilson-Cowan model (Meijer and Coombes, 2013).
 In general, introducing delays into either the synapses or the neurons themselves will alter the network's dynamic behavior, and modifying these delays even slightly is sometimes sufficient to create noticeable differences in population behavior.
 In many parts of the brain, even though neural behavior is stochastic, the time constants and transmission times are kept within narrow ranges, and often these are optimized through evolution to be "just right" for important computational functions.
 One such example is the gain adaptation in the retina, which has to work with topographic mapping in the superior colliculus while it's still developing (when an infant first opens its eyes, when it's receiving its first visual input).
 The point being, that plasticity has the capability to dramatically alter the dynamic behavior of neural networks, which in turn affects their computational abilities.

 The purpose of the Wilson-Cowan model is to demonstrate network dynamics, and for this reason it is not inherently plastic.
 But it can be made that way, with some simple modifications to the synapses.
-However the resulting behavior is somewhat uninteresting as long as the network is omni-connected, because in this case there is no way to distinguish the synapses with data.
-Nevertheless, when slightly modified, simple dynamic models can be combined with synaptic plasticity to yield intriguing behaviors, for example the figure below shows self-organized phase realignment due to spike timing dependent plasticity (STDP) in a network of Morris-Lecar neurons.
+However the resulting behavior is somewhat uninteresting as long as the network is omni-connected, the behavior is far more interesting in a 2d or 3d topographic context.
+When slightly modified, simple dynamic models can be combined with synaptic plasticity to yield intriguing behaviors, for example the figure below shows self-organized phase realignment of oscillators due to spike timing dependent plasticity (STDP) in a network of Morris-Lecar neurons.

 (figure from Akcay et al 2014)

-The volume and the efficiency of communication between neurons depends on their individual properties as well as their wiring into the network.
+The volume and the efficiency of communication between neurons depends on their individual characteristics as well as their wiring into the network.
 And, synaptic properties can directly affect the ability to communicate, for example STP plasticity can make communication more efficient.
 There is extensive evidence that neural communication as well as information storage can be both more voluminous and more efficient in critical or nearly critical states.
+One reason is because more degrees of freedom are usually available near such states.
 Additionally, critical states usually entail long range coupling of the kind typically found between cerebral modules, and we'll review these concepts in considerable detail in the section on information theory.